Can I Refinance A Bridging Loan?

 Re-bridging is the process or paying off an existing bridging loan with a new one.

 Historically, lenders were less willing to lend to repay an existing bridging loan although now it’s becoming more and more common.
+Due to this, lenders are taking a more flexible approach and are more willing to offer re-bridging loans.

 How can refinancing a bridging loan benefit me?